TechJournalist/ios-sync-client/README.md

 ------------------

 The project is completely self-contained and does not depend on external sources.
 To build, simply clone the project and then open the Sources/SyncClient.xcodeproject project in Xcode.
 You should be able to just hit run to build and run in the iPhone Simulator.

+######

+seeking a new non mozilla copyright name for this effort.
+Plan is to submit to appstore asap to pick up where moz left off.